allegroai/clearml-session/README.md

 Connection is up and running
-Enter "r" (or "reconnect") to reconnect the session (for example after suspend) Ctrl-C (or "quit") to abort (remote session remains active) or "Shutdown" to shutdown remote interactive session
+Enter "r" (or "reconnect") to reconnect the session (for example after suspend) Ctrl-C (or "quit") to abort (remote session remains active) or "Shutdown" to shut down remote interactive session
 ```

 Click on the JupyterLab link (http://localhost:8878/?token=xyz)